Breaking the Habit: ADHD and Skin Picking Behaviours

 The relationship between ADHD and skin-picking behaviours has been explored in several studies.

-Understanding the , consequences, and triggers of skin picking in individuals with ADHD is crucial for developing effective mechanisms to manage these behaviours.
+Understanding the , consequences, and triggers of skin picking in individuals with ADHD is crucial for developing effective coping mechanisms to manage these behaviours.

 Skin picking, also known as dermatillomania or excoriation disorder, refers to the repetitive urge to pick at one’s own skin, resulting in tissue damage.